JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 Please note the following important points:

-- Extension implementations must be stateless.
+- Extension implementation must be stateless.
 Use explicit [](plugin_services.md) for managing (runtime) data.
-- Avoid any initialization in constructor, see also notes for [Services](plugin_services.md#constructor).
+- Avoid any initialization in the constructor, see also notes for [Services](plugin_services.md#constructor).
+- Do not perform any static initialization.
+Use inspection <control>Plugin DevKit | Code | Static initialization in extension point implementations</control> (2023.3).

 When using [Kotlin](using_kotlin.md):